 WORKING PAPERS

-TAXATION WHEN MARKETS ARE NOT COMPETITIVE: EVIDENCE FROM A LOAN TAX - 2023
+TAXATION WHEN MARKETS ARE NOT COMPETITIVE: EVIDENCE FROM A LOAN TAX - 2026 (R&R Journal of Political Economy)

 With Rebecca De Simone